2023 Library Collection | 2024 Library Collection

 Lived Places Publishing (LPP) exists to support librarians and faculty in this goal.
 We publish applied and concise course reading material in interdisciplinary collections.
 Each title we publish explores the intersection of identity and place, humanizing an issue through lived experience(s).

-Our collection is delivered with libraries in mind:
+Our collections are delivered with libraries in mind:

 - DRM-free, unlimited user access, and unrestricted PDF download of titles

 - Whole ebook interlibrary loan to one partner institution at a time

 - Affordable, perpetual access pricing with region-appropriate discounts to ensure every university across the globe can own the LPP collection